docker/docs/desktop/windows/permission-requirements.md

 ## Windows Containers

-Unlike the Linux Docker engine and containers which run in a VM, Windows containers are an operating system feature, and run directly on the Windows host with `Administrator` privileges For organizations which would not like their developers to run Windows containers, a `–no-windows-containers` installer flag is available from version 4.11 to disable their use.
+Unlike the Linux Docker engine and containers which run in a VM, Windows containers are an operating system feature, and run directly on the Windows host with `Administrator` privileges.
+For organizations which do not want their developers to run Windows containers, a `–no-windows-containers` installer flag is available from version 4.11 to disable their use.

 ## Networking